-Immediate Family Members may work together at the same District facility or program, but may not work with each other in superior-subordinate situations.
-Therefore, the hiring, appointment or transfer of an employee which creates a direct or indirect supervisory relationship between Immediate Family Members is prohibited.
-If, despite this prohibition, a supervisory relationship comes into being between Immediate Family Members due to a promotion, then the situation must be disclosed immediately and the supervisory relationship must be discontinued within 30 days.
+No employee shall be supervised directly or indirectly by a Relative, without explicit disclosure to the Board and the approval of a majority of the members of the Board.
+Relatives may work together at the same District facility or program, but may not work with each other in superior-subordinate situations.
+Therefore, the hiring, appointment, or transfer of an employee which creates a direct or indirect supervisory relationship between Relatives is prohibited.
+If, despite this prohibition, a supervisory relationship comes into being between Relatives due to a promotion, then the situation must be disclosed immediately and the supervisory relationship must be discontinued within 30 days.